curl/everything-curl/http-redirects.md

 ## Javascript redirects

-The modern web is full of javascript and as you know, javascript is a language and a full run time that allows code to execute in the browser when visiting web sites.
+The modern web is full of Javascript and as you know, Javascript is a language and a full run time that allows code to execute in the browser when visiting web sites.

-Javascript also provides means for it to instruct the browser to move on to another site.
-A redirect if you will.
+Javascript also provides means for it to instruct the browser to move on to another site - a redirect, if you will.